Dione (moon): Atmosphere

-On April 7, 2010, instruments on board the unmanned Cassini probe, which flew by Dione, detected a thin layer of molecular oxygen ions (O_{2}^{+}) around Dione, so thin that scientists prefer to call it an exosphere rather than a tenuous atmosphere.
+On 7 April 2010, instruments on board the uncrewed Cassini probe, which flew by Dione, detected a thin layer of molecular oxygen ions (O_{2}^{+}) around Dione, so thin that scientists prefer to call it an exosphere rather than a tenuous atmosphere.
 The density of molecular oxygen ions determined from the Cassini plasma spectrometer data ranges from 0.01 to 0.09 per cm3.

 The Cassini probe instruments were unable to directly detect water from the exosphere due to high background levels, but it seems that highly charged particles from the planet's powerful radiation belts could split the water in the ice into hydrogen and oxygen.